DAY 27: Silence that isn’t Empty

 FACT: If you were to put an atom under a microscope to see what counted as “physical matter.”
 The amount that is observable would be equivalent to seeing a bee in a space as large as a stadium.

 TAKEAWAY: Appearances can be deceiving.
 As our bodies appear to be made of physical matter but at an atomic level, we are mostly moving particles that appear as empty space when we examine things a bit closer

-Day 27 Action Task: The task from today is to look at the checklist you completing from your workbook today looking at daily spiritual practices.
+Day 27 Movement Task: The task from today is to look at the checklist you completing from your workbook today looking at daily spiritual practices.
 From checklist: pick one that you would like to be your main practice and incorporate it into your day.

 #1) Russell Brand: Awakened Man

 Russell Brand is a one of a kind mind that has some great insight into the human condition.
 Watch this short video to get a good idea of his viewpoints and spiritual practices.

 Alans Watts is a world renowned philosopher who helped bring Eastern practices to the Western world.
 In plain english, he gives an easy to understand definition of what counts as “the real you.”

 Here is another short video by Alan Watts that will give you something to ponder on your way to work.
 Let me warn you, this may stick with you for a while.
 So clear some space in your mind and get ready.